Goodenia micrantha: Description

 Goodenia micrantha is a prostrate to ascending herb with four-sided stems up to 25 cm long.
 The leaves are arranged at the base of the plant and are linear, 10–50 mm long and 0.4–1 mm wide.
 The flowers are arranged in racemes up to 250 mm long, with leaf-like bracts, each flower on a pedicel 8–15 mm long.
 The sepals are oblong to lance-shaped, about 1 mm long, the petals yellowish with a brownish centre and 1.5–2.5 mm long.
 The lower lobes of the corolla are 1 mm long with wings about 0.1–0.2 mm wide.
 Flowering mainly occurs from September to December and the fruit is a more or less spherical capsule 2.5–3 mm in diameter.

 Taxonomy and naming

 This goodenia was described in 1874 by Ferdinand von Mueller in Fragmenta Phytographiae Australiae as a variety of Goodenia filiformis, but was not given a varietal name.
 In 1912, Kurt Krause gave the variety the name Goodenia filiformis var. minutiflora in Adolf Engler's Das Pflanzenreich, meaning that this was the first valid, formal description of the variety.
-In 1921, Carl Frederik Albert Christensen and Carl Hansen Ostenfeld raised von Mueller's variety to species status as Goodenia micrantha, but that name was not valid, because the original variety was not named.
+In 1921, Carl Christensen and Carl Hansen Ostenfeld raised von Mueller's variety to species status as Goodenia micrantha, but that name was not valid, because the original variety was not named.
 The name Goodenia micrantha was first formally published in 1990 by Roger Charles Carolin in the journal Telopea, from an unpublished manuscript of the English botanist William Hensley.
 The specific epithet (micrantha) means "small-flowered".